The Death of Pay Market Rate Thinking

 The seduction of the benchmark

 Benchmarks feel safe.
-They offer numbers, charts, and quartiles, but the aesthetics of rigor lack substance.
-They allow leaders to say: The market made us do it.
-As if the market were a neutral arbiter rather than a statistical artefact built from other organizations’ compromises.
+They come with numbers, charts, and quartiles – the aesthetics of rigour without much of its substance.
+They let leaders say “the market made us do it,” as though the market were a neutral arbiter rather than a statistical composite of other organisations’ compromises.

 The politics beneath the numbers

-Because when pay is anchored to external data rather than internal architecture, the gaps are filled by negotiation skill, manager preference, legacy decisions, and emotional narratives about loyalty and tenure.
+Market-rate thinking claims to remove politics from pay.
+In practice, it institutionalises it.
+When pay is anchored to external data rather than internal logic, the gaps, and there are always gaps, because no benchmark maps cleanly onto a real role, are filled by negotiating skill, manager preference, legacy decisions, and emotional narratives about loyalty and tenure.

 The strategic cost of mimicry

-If you anchor your pay to the market, you anchor your talent strategy to the middle.
+This is the part that should concern anyone building a capability strategy.
+If you anchor your pay logic to the market, you anchor your talent strategy to the middle because that’s what the median is.

 The strategic alternative